 At Charing we want every child to feel safe, be happy and strive to be the best that they can be.
 We encourage this by following and living by our Christian values of love, friendship, kindness, truth and hope.
 Every member of staff is committed to the school and to the children: supporting, teaching and nurturing.
 Above all we hold the children’s’ best interests at the centre of all we do.
 Since September 2019, the school has implemented a new curriculum but has also strived to offer pupils experiences beyond the classroom.
 Along with the regular after school clubs, this academic year alone, the children have been to the pantomime, attended a whole school singing workshop, held a mock general election, represented the school in the local church’s memorial service, regular trips out, raised money for different charities, archaeological digs and many more.
 The school will be working closely alongside the local community in the summer celebration of ‘The Cloth of Gold’.
 Although we value our new curriculum the school believes that should not limit the children’s experiences.

 Continue to develop the curriculum

-This new curriculum is a work in progress and it must continue to grow.
-As a school, we will constantly evaluate the curriculum and listen to staff, pupils and parents to improve it and when necessary adapt it to suit the need of our school community.
+Every class has its own curriculum map that is adapted each year to meet the needs of the children.
+As a school, we will constantly evaluate the curriculum and listen to staff, pupils and parents to improve it and when necessary adapt it.

 Forest school and make even more use of the facilities